 Bag With Moon Dust Purchased at Auction

-You've probably heard that seized asset auctions held by the government can yield some good deals.
-But when a bag used to collect moon rocks by Neil Armstrong during the first lunar landing in 1969 is the item in question, the deal quickly escalates from good to stellar.
+Seized asset auctions held by the government can yield some good deals.
+But when a bag used to collect moon rocks by Neil Armstrong during the first lunar landing in 1969 is the item in question, the deal quickly goes from good to out-of-this-world.

 04 of 05

 Most pickers would be really happy buying a nice piece of vintage costume jewelry at a garage sale for $8.
 But when a brooch turns out to be made of precious gems instead of rhinestones, a bargain becomes a bonanza.

 That's the story behind this c.
 1900 pin set with an old mine-cut 1.39 carat diamond, a Colombian emerald weighing in at 1.50 carats and a .60 carat oval Burmese ruby.
 It was purchased at an Ohio garage sale and forgotten at the bottom of a handbag shortly thereafter.
 When rediscovered, a jeweler delivered the good news.
 It brought in the hefty sum of $26,000 at auction.